fbpx Skip to content

 Each lender sets its own fees and interest rates, so you may find significant variations in closing costs and loan terms.
 Also, don’t be afraid to negotiate with lenders.
 If you receive a better offer from one lender, you can ask another if they’re willing to match or beat it.

-Here at Society Mortgage, we pride ourselves on doing our best to offer every veteran the best terms they can find on the maket.
+Here at Society Mortgage, we pride ourselves on doing our best to offer every veteran the best terms they can find on the market.
+VA loans can make it easier to purchase a home by reducing upfront costs and improving home affordability, helping veterans and service members achieve better home affordability in their home-buying journey.

 Closing Costs on VA Loans

 With professional advice from our Society Mortgage Loan Officers, you can get the best terms for your VA loan.
-Contact us today, and one of our Loan Officers will be happy to give you a complete overview of your options!
+Contact us today, and one of our Loan Officers will be happy to give you a complete overview of your options and offer any further information you need!

 Frequently Asked Questions

 Yes, VA loans come with closing costs.
-These cost around 3 to 6% of the value of the loan.
-VA closing costs cover a variety of services (appraisal fees, credit report fees, and title insurance) that are necessary to finalize the home buying process.
+These costs are around 3 to 6% of the loan’s value.
+VA closing costs cover a variety of services (appraisal fees, credit report fees, and title insurance) necessary to finalize the home-buying process.

 No, a VA loan itself does not cover closing costs.
 However, veterans can negotiate with the seller to cover some of those expenses.
 Additionally, many lenders agree to pay part of the closing costs in exchange for a slightly higher interest rate on their mortgage.